zesch/pydkpro/README.rst

 Note: while defining components, except parameter 'type', the rest of the parameters are optional.

+**REC:** I see how you would like to abstract the choice of the actual implementation away.
+I would recommend using `tool='segmenter'` here and providing a list somewhere what the tool names and the default implementations for the different tools are.
+Try sticking to established DKPro Core nomenclature (tool, variant, language, etc.).

 **Run the pipeline**

 For the triggered pipeline above, a CAS object will be generated for the provided string.
 This CAS object can be used to retrieve annotations like tokens and POS tags, etc.

 .. code-block:: python

     cas = p.run('Backgammon is one of the oldest known board games.')

+**REC:** Provide language or document which default language is used (or if a language detector is used).

+**REC:** How to run a pipeline on a pre-existing CAS, e.g. one loaded from disk?

 To return all the tokens:

 .. code-block:: python

     cas.get_token_strings()

+**REC:** I'm not paricularly convinced of such convenience methods.
+I'd rather see the CAS select API be nicer, e.g. `cas.select(TOKEN).as_text()`.

 Output: